bricksdont/WMT19RefDA/README.md

 - This evaluation will be based on segment-level annotation
 - Language pairs we are currently running are: DE-CS, DE-FR, CS-DE, ZH-EN
 - To participate, **you need to be proficient in one of the target languages only (CS, DE, FR or EN)**
-- Please use the [Github issue tracker](https://github.com/bricksdont/WMT19RefDA/issues) to report any problems
+- Please use the [Github issue tracker](https://github.com/bricksdont/WMT19RefDA/issues) to report any problems, confusing or missing instructions

 ## Timeline